 Now that your plants are growing and becoming a strong crop, you need to be careful with a few things.

 The 3rd to 5th week can be the best time to determine whether your plant is growing healthily or not.
-If the color of the plant is perfect green, branches are strong and dense and everything looks fine during this period then you should be satisfied that it is growing the right way.
+If the color of the plant is a perfect green, branches are strong and dense and everything looks fine during this period then you should be satisfied that it is growing the right way.

 Sometimes it appears that the stems of the plant in its early days are purple in color.
 Don’t worry. it’s a normal thing.
 It happens just because of genetics and nothing else.